Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 - **Ψ(k | R_r)**: Proportion of data points in **R_r** that are labeled with class **k**
 - **max_k Ψ(k | R_r)**: Proportion of the majority class in **R_r**

+(Remember to back here if I get lost in terms of meaning of each symbols.)

 ## Insight